-In the example program, with the help of Console.ReadLine(), we got the name of the objects of type dog, which the user should input.
+In this example program, with the help of Console.ReadLine(), we get the names of the objects of type dog, which the user enters.

-We assigned the first entered string to the variable firstDogName.
-Afterwards we used this variable when we created the first object from class type Dog – firstDog, by assigning it to the parameter of the constructor.
+We assign the first entered string to the variable firstDogName.
+Thereafter we use this variable when we create the first object, - firstDog, of type Dog from the class Dog, by assigning it to the parameter of the constructor.

-We created the second object Dog, without using a string for the name of the dog in the constructor.
-With the help of Console.ReadLine() we got the name of the dog and then the value was assigned to the property Name.
-This is done by using a “dot” convention, applied to the variable, which keeps the reference to the second object from type Dog – secondDog.Name.
+We create the second object Dog, without using a string for the name of the dog in the constructor.
+With the help of Console.ReadLine() we get the name of the dog and then assign it to the property Name, using a “dot” convention, applied to the variable, which keeps the reference to the second object from type Dog – secondDog.Name.

-When we created the third object from class type Dog, we used for the name of the dog its default value which is null.
-Note that in the Bark() method dogs whthout name (name == null) are printed as “[unnamed dog]”.
+When we create the third object from class type Dog, we use for the name of the dog its default value which is null.
+Note that in the Bark() method dogs without name (name == null) are printed as “[unnamed dog]”.

-Afterward we created an array from type Dog, by initializing it with the three newly created objects.
+Afterward we create an array of type Dog and initialize it with the three newly created dog objects.

-At the end, we used a loop, to go through the array of objects from type Dog.
-For every element from the array we again used the “dot” notation, be calling the method Bark() for the particular object: dog.Bark().
+Finally, we use a loop to go through the array of objects of type Dog.
+For every element from the array we again use the “dot” notation when calling the method Bark() for each dog object: dog.Bark().

 Nature of Objects

-Let’s revise, when we create an object in .NET, one consists from two parts – the significant part (data), which contains its data and it is located in the memory of the operating system called a dynamic memory (heap) and a reference part to this object, which resides in the other part of the operating system’s memory, where are stored the local variable and parameters of the methods (the program execution stack).
+When we create an object in .NET, it consists of two parts.
+The significant part (data) containing the data and is located in the dynamic memory of the operating system (heap) and a reference part of this object, which resides in the other part of the operating system’s memory, where are stored the local variables and parameters of the methods (the program execution stack).

-For example, let’s have a class called Dog, which has the properties for name, kind and age.
+For example, consider a class called Dog, which has the properties name, kind and age.
 Let’s create a variable dog from this class.
-This variable is a reference to the object and is in the dynamic memory (heap).
+This variable is in the stack memory and is a reference to the dog object that resides in the dynamic memory (heap).

 The reference is a variable, which can access objects.
-The figure below depicts an example reference, which has link to the real object in the heap, and is called with the name dog.
-One, compare to the variable from primitive (value type), does not contain the real value (i.e. the data of the object), but the address, where one is located in the heap memory:
+The figure below depicts an example dog reference, which contains a link to the real Dog object in the heap.
+As compared to the primitive variable (value type), the dog reference variable does not contain the real value (i.e. the data of the object), but the address, where the dog object is located in the heap memory:

-When we declare one variable from type a particular class, and we do not want the variable to be associated with a specific object, then we assign to it the value null.
-The reserved word null in the C# language means, that the variable does not point to any object (there is a missing value):
+When we declare a variable of the type of a class and we do not want the variable to be associated with a specific object, then we assign to it the value null.
+The reserved word null in the C# language means that the variable does not point to any object (the value is absent):

 Organizing Classes in Files and Namespaces

-In C# the only one limitation regarding the saving of our own custom classes is: they have to be saved in files with file extension .cs.
-In such a file several classes, structures and other types can be defined.
-Although it is not a requirement of the compiler, it is recommended every class to be stored in exactly one file, which corresponds to its name, i.e. the class Dog should be saved in a file Dog.cs.
+In C#, custom classes have to be saved in files with file extension .cs.
+In such a file, several classes, structures and other types can be defined.
+Although it is not a requirement of the compiler, it is recommended that every class be stored in exactly one file with the same name, i.e. the class Dog should be saved in a file called Dog.cs.

 Organizing Classes in Namespaces

-As we should know from the chapter "Creating and Using Objects", the namespaces in C# are named group of classes, which are logically connected, without a requirement how they are stored in the file system.
+As explained in the chapter "Creating and Using Objects", the namespaces in C# are named groups of classes, which are logically connected, without requirement for specific storage in the file system.